Paperbark Maple Fact Sheet

 - The middle leaflet is short stalked but the lateral leaflets are almost sessile (without a stalk).

-picture showing the fruit of the Acer griseum was taken
+- This picture showing the fruit of the Acer griseum was taken in late June.

 - Fruit was lined up in groups of 3 pairs together.